Azure/iot-operations-sdks/go/services/statestore/README.md

 func (c *Client[K, V]) Get(ctx context.Context, key K, opt ...GetOption) (*Response[V], error)
 ```

 Get the value and version of the given key.
-If the key is not present, it returns nil and a zero version; if the key is present but empty, it returns an empty slice and the stored version.
+If the key is not present, it returns a fully zero response struct; if the key is present but empty, it returns an empty value and the stored version.

 <a name="Client[K, V].Listen"></a>
 ### func \(\*Client\[K, V\]\) [Listen](<https://github.com/Azure/iot-operations-sdks/blob/main/go/services/statestore/client.go#L86>)